-Click here to view the syllabus and the instructor approval form for Pol 89a: Political Science Internship.
+Click here to view the syllabus for Pol 89a: Political Science Internship.
 This course is typically offered during the spring semester.

 The Hiatt Career Center maintains a list of career resources for Politics majors.

 For More Information

 If you have any further questions regarding internships, please contact Ryan LaRochelle (email@example.com).